Zeta integrals, Schwartz spaces and local functional equations: Positive results

 As for the global case, let $F$ be a number field. \begin{enumerate} \item We will show that in Theorem \ref{prop:theta-period} that for $\lambda$ in the range of convergence, we have

 where $\mathcal{P}$ is an intertwining operator $\pi \to C^\infty(X^+(\A), \overline{\mathscr{E}})$ made from period integrals over $H_\gamma := \Stab_G(\gamma)$, for various $\gamma \in X^+(F)$; see \eqref{eqn:period} for the precise recipe.
-In particular, \begin{compactitem} \item the global twists by automorphic characters $|\omega|^\lambda$ correspond to local twists by relative invariants $|f|^\lambda$, and \item $Z_\lambda$ factorizes into local zeta integrals provided that $\mathcal{P}$ factorizes into local coefficients $\varphi_v \in \mathcal{N}_{\pi_v}$. \end{compactitem} This partly justifies our local formalism. \item To illustrate the use of Poisson formulas, we deduce the global Godement-Jacquet functional equation in Example \ref{eg:GJ-global}.
+In particular, \begin{compactitem} \item the global twists by automorphic characters $|\omega|^\lambda$ correspond to local twists by relative invariants $|f|^\lambda$, and \item $Z_\lambda$ factorizes into local zeta integrals provided that $\mathcal{P}$ factorizes into local coefficients $\varphi_v \in \mathcal{N}_{\pi_v}$. \end{compactitem} This partly justifies our local formalism. \item To illustrate the use of Poisson formulas, we deduce the global Godement--Jacquet functional equation in Example \ref{eg:GJ-global}.
 The core arguments are the same as the classical ones. \end{enumerate}

-Notice one obvious drawback of our current formalism: it excludes the theories involving unipotent integration such as the Rankin-Selberg convolutions, automorphic descent, etc. To remedy this, one will need an in-depth study of the Whittaker-type inductions \cite[\S 2.6]{SV12} as well as the unfolding procedure \cite[\S 9.5]{SV12} of Sakellaridis-Venkatesh.
+Notice one obvious drawback of our current formalism: it excludes the theories involving unipotent integration such as the Rankin--Selberg convolutions, automorphic descent, etc. To remedy this, one will need an in-depth study of the Whittaker-type inductions \cite[\S 2.6]{SV17} as well as the unfolding procedure \cite[\S 9.5]{SV17} of Sakellaridis--Venkatesh.
 Another drawback is that we do not attempt to locate the poles of zeta integrals or to make the $\gamma$-factors explicit.

+\paragraph*{Acknowledgements} The author is grateful to Professors Bill Casselman, Wee Teck Gan, Yiannis Sakellaridis, Freydoon Shahidi, Binyong Sun and Satoshi Wakatsuki for encouragements and fruitful discussions.
+His thanks also go to the anonymous referees for their helpful remarks.